tkimhofer/nmr_visualisation/README.md

-# 🧲 Interactive 3D Visualization of a Standard 1D NMR Experiment
+# 🧲 NMR: Implementation of Bloch equations to visualise a standard 1D NMR experiment in 3D

 An interactive JavaScript visualisation of the bulk magnetisation vector and detected signals during a standard 1D NMR (Nuclear Magnetic Resonance) experiment.